Adele Kibre: Early life and education

 Adele Kibre was born in Philadelphia in 1898, but her parents moved to California, so she grew up in Los Angeles.
 Her family was involved in Hollywood life.
 Her parents designed sets, and one of her sisters was married to a silent film star.

 Her sister Pearl Kibre was also a well-known academic in medieval studies.
 Adele studied at the University of California, Berkeley, and taught Latin there after receiving her master's degree.
-She later earned a PhD at the University of Chicago.
-Kibre began teaching in New York at Hunter College in 1937, after earning her PhD, and retired in 1971.
-However, she did continue on with her research and helping graduate students.
+She later earned a PhD at the University of Chicago in 1930.
 Her dissertation was a study of the text of the Carolingian scholar Smaragdus of Saint-Mihiel's Liber in partibus Donati, and was incorporated, after her death, into a critical edition by Bengt Löfstedt.

 Documentation research

 Kibre obtained a postdoctoral fellowship at the American Academy of Rome after completing her PhD.
 She lived most of the 1930s in Europe, supporting herself by doing research for American academics by photographing materials in European libraries.
 It was at these European libraries that she was exposed to microfilm technology.

+Kibre began teaching in New York at Hunter College in 1937.

 In 1939, she met microfilm entrepreneur Eugene Power and acted as his interpreter at the Vatican library.
-Power recommended her to work freelance with the Interdepartmental Committee for the Acquisition of Foreign Publications (IDC), a United States agency that had an office in Stockholm.
+After observing Kibre's interest in micro-film miniature cameras, Power recommended her to work freelance with the Interdepartmental Committee for the Acquisition of Foreign Publications (IDC), a United States agency that had an office in Stockholm.
 In fact, she was recruited for this role.
 The role of the agency was to obtain and transmit mostly public documents originating in Europe, in particular from areas under Axis control.

 In 1942, Kibre was posted to Stockholm to head the Anglo-American microfilm operation of the Interdepartmental Committee for the Acquisition of Foreign Publications (IDC).
 Agents were meant to keep their identities secret while collecting the periodicals, even if it was a neutral country.
-Through the IDC, Kibre is credited with sending either 182 or 192 reels of microfilm to the British Ministry of Information.
+Through the IDC, Kibre sent 192 reels of microfilm to London.
+She sent these reels to the British Ministry of Information.
 She also continued to make copies and photograph materials for US faculty and for her own studies, and in 1941 is reported to have journeyed from Europe to the United States with 17 pieces of luggage containing research materials.
 Her return to the United States was prompted by a desire to support the country's participation in World War II, having been secretly following the events via BBC radio whilst in Italy.
 Kibre was also an agent in the OSS acquisition program, wherein she produced over 3,000 reels of microfilm and gave many books to London and Washington.
 Kibre stands out for her careful documentation and record-keeping of the materials she photographed.